rokj/stree-web/README.md

 # Stree web - simple S3 browser client
 Stree web client is simple web/browser client for file management on S3 endpoints, such as Amazon S3, Ceph, Minio, ...

-This is not a node app.
+It supports path based S3 endpoints.

 Download, configure settings and run it in a browser.

 Currently it supports:
 - [x] single bucket